owncloud/ocis/services/invitations/README.md

 #### Realm Configuration

-We supply an example configuration of a Keycloak realm that the backend will work with [here](https://github.com/owncloud/ocis/blob/master/services/invitations/examples/keycloak/example-realm.json).
+We supply an [example configuration json file](https://github.com/owncloud/ocis/blob/master/services/invitations/examples/keycloak/example-realm.json) of a Keycloak realm that the backend will work with.
 This file includes the `invitations` client, which is relevant for this service.

 Importing this into keycloak will give you a realm that federates with an LDAP server, has the right clients configured, and all the mappers correctly set.
 Be sure to set all the credentials after the import,